 Developmental credit hours (courses below the 100 level) are included in both the completion rate and the GPA calculations.
 Students may receive financial aid for developmental credits up to a maximum of 30 credit hours.

 The grade points and credit hours earned for received grades for a repeated course is used in the GPA calculation.
 Students may receive financial aid for repeating a passed course one time.

-- Transfer credit hours (TR grades) are excluded from the GPA calculation, but are included in both the completion rate and maximum time frame calculations.
+The credit hours (TR grades) are excluded from the GPA calculation, but are included in both the completion rate and the maximum timeframe calculations.

 Calculate Your GPA